lnls-dig/general-cores/modules/wishbone/wb_lm32/README.txt

 - medium_(icache_)debug - the above 2 versions with full JTAG debugger
 - full - full LM32 core (all instructions + I/D caches + bus errors)
 - full_debug - full core with debug
+- wrnode - special profile with internal single-cycle code/data RAM, for the WR node design

 The profiles are defined in lm32.profiles file.
 If you want to add/remove any, re-run gen_lmcores.py script afterwards (requires
 Modelsim vlog compiler for preprocessing Verilog sources).